 Other possible fillings to add to or substitute for the avocado filling...

-To add variety to the egg rolls, consider different options to add to or replace the avocado egg roll filling.
+To add variety to the egg rolls, consider different options or replace the avocado egg roll filling.

 - Sautéed mushrooms and onions

 - Sauerkraut and tomatoes